More Than A Screening

 “The idea of a colonoscopy seems intrusive to a fair amount of people, and they may take the approach that if they feel fine, there’s nothing to look for,” Borak says.
 “I think that goes against the whole idea of any kind of screening.”

-Both Dr. Borak and Dr. Vesa have one simple message for men and women who have turned 50: don’t wait.
+So Dr. Borak and all of his gastroenterology colleagues in Savannah have one simple message for men and women who have turned 50: don’t wait.

 Learn more about what to expect from a colonoscopy screening in our Ask A Magnet Nurse feature in this issue.